lanl/dsi/examples/rcsbpdb/README.md

 ### 4.search.py

-Perform an author search and demonstrate searching within the loaded DSI tables.
+Perform an author search and preview the returned datasets.

 ### 5.filter_data.py

-Retrieve X-ray diffraction entries and perform simple filtering operations.
+Retrieve Solution NMR entries and summarize the returned datasets by count, experimental method, and resource count.

 ### 6.get_columns.py

-Read identifiers from an Excel spreadsheet, retrieve metadata, and display all associated resource paths.
+Read PDB IDs and DOIs from an Excel spreadsheet, retrieve metadata, and display all associated resource metadata and paths.

 ---